 You can interact with the Oculus Quest menu from the Library to the Store.
 Just point at and pinch whatever you want to select.
 The same applies to fast-forwarding or rewinding trailers in the Oculus Store.

 Select apps like the Oculus Browser, Oculus TV, photo library, and more work with hand tracking as well.
 However, it's not perfect and deleting screenshots is cumbersome because you have to select minuscule trash can icons.
+This has gotten better over time with prediction and improved software, but it can still be tough to select smaller buttons and objects at times.

 Options to enjoy VR